ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 kubectl get ep -o wide
 ```

-> Open a browser on any node and explain the `loadbalancing` via browser.
-(Pay attention to the host ip and node name and note that `host ips` and `endpoints` are same)
+> Open a browser on any node and explain the `loadbalancing` via the browser.
+(Pay attention to the host IP and node name, and note that `host ips` and `endpoints` are the same)
 >
 > http://[public-node-ip]:[node-port]

-### To connect a service from different namespace
+### To connect a service from a different namespace

-- Kubernetes has an add-on for DNS, which creates a DNS record for each Service and its format is:
+- Kubernetes has an add-on for DNS, which creates a DNS record for each Service, and its format is:

 `web-svc.my-namespace.svc.cluster.local`